 This adorable set of 9 finger puppets and their carrying case are all made of felt.
-My girls love puppets and these are sure to get your kids away from the TV and to encourage imaginative play.
+My girls love puppets, which get them away from the TV and encourage imaginative play.
 Finger puppets are also great for long car rides or plane rides or anywhere you need an entertaining activity.
-Display stand not included.
+(Display stand not included.)

 Pet to Dry

 One of the best ways to figure out what toys your kids like is to see what they play with at their friends’ homes.
-Both Jade and Pearl love playing with these adorable stacking owls when we are visiting.
+Both Jade and Pearl love playing with these adorable stacking owls when we are visiting friends of ours.
 With multiple ways to connect, these chunky wood figures can be stacked upright, upside down or even sideways.
 They can even be balanced on the included parallel bars.
-Chunky design provides for early success by younger stackers.
-The owls are numbered 1-12 on one side for sequential stacking or simple number fun.
-Activity guide includes multiple ways to play.
-Includes 12 wood owl figures, 2 wood balance bars, activity guide.

 Mindscope Light Up LED GLOW PAD with Glow Markers